Amalmotamed/walmart/README.md

 # walmart
 # Retail Weekly Sales Dashboard

-This repository contains a **Power BI dashboard** analyzing weekly sales data for Store 1, along with relevant economic and environmental indicators.
+This repository contains a **Power BI dashboard** analyzing weekly sales data for Stores, along with relevant economic and environmental indicators.

 ---